kxnalpk/nasa-images/README.md

 # What is this?
-A simple project that sends daily astronomy images directly to your email.
+A simple app that sends daily astronomy images directly to your email.
 The tools used are given below:

 - [Resend](<https://resend.com>) - for sending emails
 - [Api](<https://apis.nasa.gov>) - api to get the images from